Pedleya: Description

 Pedleya acanthoclada is a small shrub about 1 m high with stiff, smooth branches bearing thorns.
 The leaves are in groups of three and smooth, the middle leaf longer than lateral leaves, the apex rounded, the stipules about 1 mm long and the petiole 2-4 mm long.
 The pink to purple flowers are about 8 mm long, in 1 or 2 pairs or clusters near the end of branches on a pedicel about 1 mm long.
 Flowering occurs in summer and the fruit is a pod about 50 mm long made up of 2-7 segments, each segment about 9-12 mm long.

 Taxonomy and naming

 Pedleya acanthoclada was first formally described in 1861 by Ferdinand von Mueller, who gave it the name Desmodium acanthocladum in his Fragmenta Phytographiae Australiae, from specimens collected near the Clarence River by Hermann Beckler.

-In 2018 Hiroyoshi Ohashi and Kazuaki Ohashi transferred the species to Pedleya in the Journal of Japanese Botany.
-The genus name honours Leslie Pedley and the specific epithet (acanthoclada) means "spiny shoot".
+In 2018, Hiroyoshi Ohashi and Kazuaki Ohashi transferred the species to Pedleya in the Journal of Japanese Botany.
+The genus name honours Leslie Pedley, (1930–2018), who was an Australian botanist who specialised in the genus Acacia.
+The specific epithet (acanthoclada) means "spiny shoot".